“Always have your business ready for sale. You might not get more than one chance. Not everybody gets an Alan Bond in their life.”

 - no professional assistance from a corporate advisor (the potential purchaser had an entire M&A department),

 There were however, some positives that came out of this experience.
 The business had now been ‘tidied up’ and was in a more saleable position.
 After considerable discussion, it was then agreed to engage an advisor, seek financial and tax advice and agree on a timeline should a buyer emerge.

 The engagement of the corporate advisor was critical.
 They helped take the emotion out of the process, kept to the plan, prepared professional sale documentation, co-ordinated the various parties including the accountant and lawyers and sought out potential buyers.
 The business was sold successfully to an offshore company with conditions and a price that far exceeded our expectations.

 Our Alan Bond moment.

 The corporate advisor uncovered and highlighted the Value Drivers of the business.
-For further insights into exiting a business I recommend reading Kerry Boulton’s website blog:
+For further insights into exiting a business I recommend reading a blog by exit expert Kerry Boulton.

 In hindsight, perhaps the failed sales helped us……….you can be lucky and learn from your mistakes.

 So is your business ready for sale (and are you?) just in case an ‘Alan Bond’ comes along with an offer too good to refuse?